Popular Cat Breeds

 Norwegian Forest Cat

 The Norwegian Forest cat is an ancient breed that developed naturally without human assistance for hundreds of years in the forests of Norway.
 Called the skog katt (Norwegian for “forest cat”) in its native country, the Norwegian forest cat is sometimes given the nickname "wegie" in the United States.
-This large, wild-looking cat has a dense, long coat and furry ears with lynx tips (tufts of hair growing on the tips of the ears).
+This large, wild-looking cat has a dense, long coat & furry ears with lynx tips (tufts of hair growing on the tips of the ears).
 It will form strong bonds with its human family but usually prefers to occupy its own space rather than anyone's lap.

 Norwegian Forest Cat Care

-The dense coat of the Norwegian forest cat requires a thorough weekly brushing to keep tangles and mats at bay.
+The dense coat of the Norwegian forest cat requires a thorough weekly brushing to keep tangles & mats at bay.
 Once a year in the spring, the Norwegian forest cat sheds most of its undercoat for the summer season when extra insulation is not needed.
 Shedding can be heavy during this seasonal transition, so brush more frequently.
 At all other times of the year, the Norwegian forest cat sheds moderately.

 Sphynx